 For each specified Component, including the system, establish how each leaf-level Function and Requirement is to be verified.
 This information is captured in the repository using VerificationRequirements.
 VerificationRequirements can range from requirements on acceptance testing such as a qualification test to verification of individual Requirements and Functions.
+Related VerificationRequirements can be grouped into a VerificationGroup.
 A single VerificationRequirement may verify multiple leaf-level Requirements and Functions.
+Conversely, a single Requirement or Function may be verified by multiple VerificationRequirements.
+A VerificationRequirement should be established for each Verification method that is to be used to verify a Function or Requirement.
+For example, if a test and subsequent analysis must be performed to verify a Requirement, a VerificationRequirement should be written for the test and a VerificationRequirement should be written for the test and a VerificationRequirement should be written for the analysis.
+This allows each to be assigned to the proper VerificationActivity and VerificationEvent (see Section 1.22) and assigned to the proper executing Organization.